larroy/clearskies_core/README.md

 * Early stages of development, there's nothing here for users.
 Only if you are willing to help and contribute. **THIS SOFTWARE IS NOT YET FUNCTIONAL**

+* For a functioning syncrhonization client please go to https://github.com/syncthing

 # Contributing

 We would like you to join and help with development, documentation or graphic design.
 Please post to